 - What’s Next?

 Whenever there is bot traffic on a site, there are some common inconsistencies that appear in your website analytics.
-Here are some of the common anomalies and the reasons behind their occurrence:
+Here are some of the common anomalies.

 - Increased Number of Pageviews – Bots that come to crawl your whole website will load multiple pages at the same time, this will create a spike on the number of page views.